TheScottMoore/TheScottMoore.github.io/PostGraduateProjects.md

 <img width="268" height="321" alt="image" src="https://github.com/user-attachments/assets/e07ba0b4-96c4-4cfb-9c41-af2eeaddf332" /> <br><br>

 Below, the View History Screen is where the user can view their recorded entries.
 In this screenshot, there are two sample entries.
 Also, towards the top of the screen, a summary of the entries from the last 60 days is shown.
 It records the number of each mood selection as well as the average energy level.
+To Delete an entry, the user simply does a long press.

 <img width="270" height="463" alt="image" src="https://github.com/user-attachments/assets/3560eef7-39c0-4d7d-bd23-cbfbb4f9fd4b" /> <br><br>